vacp2p/vac.dev/_posts/2022-04-21-ambient-peer-discovery.md

 Discovery methods that use separate P2P networks still depend on bootstrapping, which Waku v2 does via parameters on start-up or via DNS-based discovery.
+This might raise the question of why such discovery methods are beneficial?
+The answer lies in the aforementioned global view of DHTs.
+Without discv5 and similar methods, the bootstrap nodes are used as part of the gossipsub mesh.
+This might put heavy load on these nodes and further, might open pathways to inference attacks.
+Discv5, on the other hand, uses the bootstrap nodes merely as an entry to the discovery network and can provide random sets of nodes (sampled from a global view) for bootstrapping or expanding the mesh.

 ### DHT Background